 Speeding Tickets Data from Brooklyn, NY

 In 2021, law enforcement agencies issued 19,285 speeding citations to motorists in Brooklyn, which showed a marginal decline compared to the previous year.
 Unlike other areas in the state of New York, drivers in Brooklyn experience a consistent frequency of speed-related stops throughout the year, without significant fluctuations among the four seasons.

 Among the weekdays, Wednesday and Thursday proved to be the most prevalent days for issuing speeding tickets, accounting for 32% of the total.
 Although men generally tend to receive more citations than women in general, they make up nearly 82% of all individuals ticketed for speeding offenses in Brooklyn.

 Number of Speeding Tickets Issued in Kings County (NY), 2012 – 2021

 |Year||# of Speeding Tickets|

-Because Brooklyn is part of the Traffic Violations Bureau, drivers who get a speeding ticket there must either fight the charges at trial or plead guilty.
+Because Brooklyn is part of the Traffic Violations Bureau, drivers who get a speeding ticket must either fight the charges at trial or plead guilty.
 This is not an easy task, as the TVB does not allow negotiations or plea bargain deals—a driver is either guilty of the charge or not guilty!
-Worse, 96% of all speeding tickets written in Brooklyn end in a conviction.
-It is critical to contact a skilled New York traffic ticket attorney who can strategize as to the best way to approach the ticket.
+Worse, 95% of all speeding tickets written in Brooklyn end in a conviction.
+This is why it’s important to contact a skilled New York traffic ticket attorney who can strategize the best way to approach the ticket.